How to Interview for Soft Skills (Guide)

 What was a difficult work-related decision you had to make?

-Understand the thought process behind the decision and how the person applied critical thinking to figure out options and select the solution.
+Understand the thought process behind the decision and how the person applied critical thinking to figure out all the options and choose the best solution.

 Talk about a time when you had to make a decision immediately.